SecretFoundation/SNIPs/SNIP-52.md

   let seed := getSeedFor(recipientAddr)

+  // ChaCha20 expects a 96-bit (12 bytes) nonce
+  // take the first 12 bytes of the channel id's sha256 hash let channelIdBytes := slice(sha256(utf8ToBytes(channelId)), 0, 12)

-  // ChaCha20 expects a 96-bit (12 bytes) nonce. encode uint64 counter using BE and left-pad with 4 bytes of 0x00
+  // encode uint64 counter in BE and left-pad with 4 bytes of 0x00
-  let nonce := concat(zeros(4), uint64BigEndian(counter))
+  let counterBytes := concat(zeros(4), uint64BigEndian(counter))

+  // produce the nonce by XOR'ing the two previous 12-byte results let nonce := xorBytes(channelIdBytes, counterBytes)

   // right-pad the plaintext with 0x00 bytes until it is of the desired length (keep in mind, payload adds 16 bytes for tag) let message := concat(plaintext, zeros(DATA_LEN - len(plaintext)))